 Because it was my Mom’s birthday, I wanted everything to be perfect.
 I had a flower arrangement ordered for the table, and the Wynn did a perfect job with that.
 I also had a pre-authorization to pay for everything, and that completely flopped.
 At the end of the meal, Fernando was unable to find any preauthorization (not his fault, probably).
 I paid on the spot with a standard bill.

-For a three person meal, at over $700, SW Steakhouse was fine.
+For a three person meal, at over $700 (with the tip), SW Steakhouse was fine.
 The ambiance was nice and my Mom liked it.